 The confstr() function with a name argument of _CS_PATH returns a string that can be used as a PATH environment variable setting that will reference the standard shell and utilities as described in the Shell and Utilities volume of POSIX.1-2008.

 The confstr() function copies the returned string into a buffer supplied by the application instead of returning a pointer to a string.
 This allows a cleaner function in some implementations (such as those with lightweight threads) and resolves questions about when the application must copy the string returned.

 First released in Issue 4.
 Derived from the ISO POSIX-2 standard.

 A table indicating the permissible values of name is added to the DESCRIPTION.
-All those marked EX are new in this issue.
+All those marked EX are new in this version.